vavrek/Open-Assistant-Version-Zero/README.rst

 Open Assistant
 =============

-Open Assistant is an evolving open source artificial intelligence agent able to interact in basic conversation and automate an increasing number of tasks.
+Open Assistant is an prototype open source artificial intelligence agent able to interact in basic conversations and automate operating system tasks.

 Maintained by the `Open Assistant <http://www.openassistant.org/>`__ working group lead by `Andrew Vavrek <https://youtu.be/cXqEv2OVwHE>`__, this software